marshallshen/security_architecture_and_engineering/fall_2013_midterm.md

 3. Suppose I want to build an online exam server: students take the exam via their own web browsers on their own computers.
 Also assume that for some reason I’m not worried about students collaborating via their computers; consider only the questions I’m explicitly asking.

     (a) (10 points) What sort of authentication should be used?
 Justify your choice.

+    > Any solution has to rely on existing hardware.
+It’s not possible to use biometrics or smart card readers, since (a) most students’ computers don’t have such things, and (b) remote, unobserved biometrics aren’t a good idea.
+This means we’re back to passwords, client side certificates, or some form of two-factor authentication.
+This could be done with client-side software or with a hardware token (If you specify this latter, you need to state this explicity.)
+Note that this isn’t the weak link: the risk is someone else taking the exam with the cooperation of the student who should take it; such a student could share any necessary authentication details.

     (b) (5 points) Discuss other sorts of programming precautions you should take in building the server.

+    > Apart from the usual, the big risk here is someone seeing another student’s answers.
+The best solution is to encrypt all answers in the instructor’s public key.

+    > The usual attacks, such as bad input values and buffer overflows, must be considered.

 4. (20 points) There’s a new multiplayer game out that runs on distributed systems that share a file system, e.g., something like the CLIC Lab.
 There several different roles here: